troykinsella/bacon/README.md

 Command     | Description
 ----------- | -----------
 `<omitted>` | Watch a set of files, and run the given shell commands when they change.
+`command`   | Execute the given shell commands as `bacon` would when watching files, and exit.
 `list`      | Print a list of files matched by the given inclusion and exclusion glob expressions, and exit.
-`run`       | Run the given shell commands as `bacon` would when watching files, and exit.
+`run`       | Load a Baconfile and run a target, which specifies a set of files to watch, and commands to run when they change.

 Run `bacon -h` for comprehensive usage.